 Before you drive in Switzerland, read the rules for driving licenses, importing vehicles, car registration, parking, and road regulations in Switzerland.

-If you plan on driving in Switzerland, you’ll find Switzerland’s geographic diversity requires adapting to a range of environments, from motorways to small mountain roads and some particular road rules.
-The rules concerning driving in the country are enforced, and regulations apply for using your foreign driver’s license or car from abroad.
+If you plan on driving in Switzerland, you’ll find Switzerland’s geographic diversity requires adapting to a range of environments, from motorways to small mountain roads.
+The rules for driving in Switzerland are keenly enforced.
+Regulations also apply for using your foreign driver’s license or car from abroad.

 In 2017, Switzerland won the top award presented by the European Transport Safety Council (ETSC) for having the safest roads in Europe.
-Switzerland received the ETSC Road Safety Performance Index award after recording a 15% decrease in road deaths in 2016; on top of this, Switzerland has also reduce road deaths by 34% since 2010 and by 60% since 2001.
+Switzerland received the ETSC Road Safety Performance Index award after recording a 15% decrease in road deaths in 2016; on top of this, Switzerland has also reduced road deaths by 34% since 2010 and by 60% since 2001.
 With 26 deaths per million inhabitants, Switzerland now has the lowest road mortality in Europe (tied with Norway), representing a climb of five ranks in ETSC’s reports for the past five years.

 This guide covers the important aspects to know about driving a car in Switzerland: driving licenses, importing your own car, car registration and taxes, vehicle inspections, road rules, speed limits, traffic offenses, parking, car insurance, renting, sharing or buying a car, traffic reports and breakdowns.

 Driving in Switzerland using a foreign driver’s license

 You can drive in Switzerland using your foreign driving license for up to 12 months.
 However, if your driver’s license is not in English, German, French, or Italian, you also need an International Driving Permit.
 This isn’t actually a license but a translation of your foreign one.

 The minimum age for driving in Switzerland is 18 for cars and two-wheel vehicles of 50cc or more.
 Small motorcycles of under 50cc may be driven from the age of 14 at a maximum speed of 30km/h.
 Motorcycles (under 50cc with a maximum speed of 45km/h) may be driven from the age of 16.